-Failure to provide the replacement cost notice.
+Failure to provide replacement cost notice.
 Section 38.2-2118 of the Code of Virginia requires every insurer writing insurance policies on owner-occupied dwellings and appurtenant structures that have replacement cost provisions to provide with all new and renewal policies a notice outlining the minimum coverage requirement necessary to make the replacement cost provision fully effective and the effect on a claim payment on not meeting the minimum coverage requirement.
+(This statute was amended in the 2016 General Assembly and is effective January 1, 2017.)
 See also Administrative Letter 2016-05.

-Failure to provide the notice offering coverage for loss caused by back up through sewers and drains.
+Failure to offer coverage for loss caused by back up through sewers and drains.
 Section 38.2-2120 of the Code of Virginia requires any insurer that issues or delivers a new or renewal homeowners' policy to offer coverage for loss caused by water that backs up through sewers or drains.
+(This statute was amended by the 2016 General Assembly to clarify that issuing homeowners' policies includes both new and renewal policies.
+The clarification is effective January 1, 2017.)
 See also Administrative Letter 2016-05.
 Insurers should ensure that this offer is being made as required.
-The offer does not have to be made for policies that already provide the coverage at a limit of at least 100% of the Building/Residence Coverage A limit.
 Insurers may not refuse to provide this coverage to their policyholders when this coverage is requested; however, insurers are no longer prohibited from suspending the writing of these coverages on existing policies during the same period that they suspend the writing of new business policies, when a loss-producing event is imminent.
 Any requests by insureds for these coverages during the temporary moratorium should be honored once the moratorium has been lifted.

-Failure to provide the notice offering ordinance and law coverage.
+Failure to offer ordinance and law coverage.
 Section 38.2-2124 of the Code of Virginia requires any insurer that issues a policy of fire insurance, or fire insurance in combination with other coverage, to offer coverage for the repair or replacement of property in accordance with applicable ordinances or laws that regulate construction, repair, or demolition.
 This offer must be made with all new and renewal policies.
-The offer does not have to be made for policies that already provide the coverage at a limit of at least 100% of the Building/Residence Coverage A limit.
 The insurer should ensure that this offer is being made as required.
 An insurer may not refuse to provide this coverage to their policyholders when this coverage is requested; however, insurers are no longer prohibited from suspending the writing of these coverages on existing policies during the same period that they suspend the writing of new business policies, when a loss-producing event is imminent.
 Any requests by insureds for these coverages during the temporary moratorium should be honored once the moratorium has been lifted.

 Failure to provide the flood notice.
-Section 38.2-2125 of the Code of Virginia states that any insurer that issues a policy of fire insurance or fire insurance in combination with other coverage that excludes coverage for damage due to flood, surface water, waves, tidal water, or any other overflow of a body of water shall provide written notice that explicitly states that flood damage is excluded, that information regarding flood insurance is available from the insurer, the insurance agent, or National Flood Insurance Program, and that coverage for loss to contents is available on the flood policy for an additional premium.
+Section 38.2-2125 of the Code of Virginia states that any insurer that issues a policy of fire insurance or fire insurance in combination with other coverage that excludes coverage for damage due to flood, surface water, waves, tidal water, or any other overflow of a body of water shall provide written notice that explicitly states that flood damage is excluded, that information regarding flood insurance is available from the from the insurer, the insurance agent, or National Flood Insurance Program, and that coverage for loss to contents is available on the flood policy for an additional premium.